-- Check the oil level in the crankcase with the dipstick.
-The oil level must be in the waffled area on the stick.
+- 2. Check the oil level in the crankcase with the dipstick.
+The oil level must be in the waffled area between maximum and minimum level on the stick.
 Never allow the level to go below this area.
 Always add the same viscosity of oil as is already in the crankcase. - 3.
 Check the fuel tank level and open any fuel valves. - 4.
-Marine Sets: close the sea-cock, check and clean the sea strainer and reopen the sea-cock. - 5.
-Marine Sets: place the battery switch in the ON position. - 6.
+Close the sea-cock, check and clean the sea strainer and reopen the sea-cock. - 5.
+Place the battery switch in the ON position. - 6.
 NOTE: The battery switch must always be kept ON while the engine is running.
 If the switch is turned OFF while the engine is running, the battery charging regulator could be ruined.